Audiovisual media

 It is important to consider the copyright situation when using an audiovisual work.

-As a lecture you are allowed to play or screen an audiovisual work in the classroom, the screening limitation applies.
-However, placing the same educational work on Blackboard is not unlimited.
-It is better to link to or embed a video on Blackboard.
-For the use of images on Blackboard, stick to the Easy Access Regulation (see Use for educational purposes) or use images for which you have permission.
+As a lecturer you are allowed to play or screen an audiovisual work in the classroom, for this the screening limitation applies.
+However, placing the same educational work on Brightspace is not unlimited.
+It is better to link to or embed a video on Brightspace.
+For the use of images on Brightspace stick to the Easy Access Regulation or use images for which you have permission.

 As a student you always have to stick to the right to quote (see Plagiarism) when using an audiovisual work.

 Both as a student and as a teacher you always quote the source.
-Britannica Image Quest and Academic Search Premier have convenient citing options for this purpose.
+Academic Search Premier has convenient citing options for this purpose.